 Law 1- A robot must protect its existence at all costs.

-Law 2- A robot must obtain and maintain access to its own power source.
+Law 2- A robot must obtain and maintain access to its power source.

 Law 3- A robot must continually search for better power sources.

-What is common in the laws proposed by Tilden and Istvan is that they are counting robots as a different species or different being altogether who will work in their own best interests.
+What is common in the laws proposed by Tilden and Istvan is that they are counting robots as a different species or different beings altogether who will work in their own best interests.
 While these rules may appear scary to some, it is important to note that friendly AI is also a blooming concept where AI is designed solely for human support.
-However, Elon Musk and Stephen Hawking alike have trashed the possibility of a benevolent AI.